 pH - Your water varies between a pH of 7.8 and 8.2, with an average of about 8.0.

-Chlorine (CL2)
+This higher pH helps to minimize corrosion and the leaching of metal ions (iron, copper, lead, etc...) from plumbing fixtures into the system.

-Free CL2 residual is typically 0.02-0.08 mg/l in the distribution system (MCL is 4.0 mg/l)
+CHLORINE (CL2) - A minimal free CL2 residual, typically 0.02-0.08 mg/l, is maintained in the distribution system to ensure that it remains free of pathogens and provide biological protection.
+A low chlorine residual helps to minimize the formation of Disinfection Byproducts.
+(MCL for chlorine is 4.0 mg/l)